victormking/javascript-todo-app/README.md

 # javascript-todo-app
 Simple to-do list built with HTML, CSS, and JavaScript.

-# javascript-todo-app
-Simple to-do list built with HTML, CSS, and JavaScript.
 # 📝 JavaScript To-Do List App

 This is a simple, interactive to-do list web application built using **HTML**, **CSS**, and **vanilla JavaScript**.
 It allows users to add, complete, and remove tasks directly in the browser with no external libraries or frameworks.